SeanOC/sharpy/docs/development.rst

 Maintenance
 ===========

-Congratuations!
+Congratulations!
 You are done setting up your cheddar account for testing sharpy.
 Generally speaking, you shouldn't need to touch this account any further.
 The test suite should be pretty good about cleaning up after itself and leaving the account in the state it was in when the test run